iraaz4321/starscape_beacon_solver/README.md

 # starscape_beacon_solver

 Beacon solver is free tool for solving beacons in starscape all of the code is provided under MIT license.
-Current code is a prototype version of the solver it will be changed to more clearly written version once I have cleaned it up.

 **API**